 Employees Let Go "At-Will" In California

 Most workers in California are considered “at-will employees.”
-This means that they can be let go at their employer’s discretion at any time for a legitimate reason.
+This means they can be let go at their employer’s discretion for a legitimate reason.

 Workers who are not considered “at-will” include union employees and employees who are under contract for a specific duration of time.

-All other employees will not have the opportunity to hold their employer accountable for their termination unless wrongdoing is involved.
-If you believe there was wrongdoing involved in your termination, call our Anaheim employment law attorneys at 949-203-3814 for a free consultation.
+All other employees cannot hold their employer accountable for their termination unless wrongdoing is involved.
+If you believe wrongdoing caused your termination, call our Anaheim employment law attorneys at 949-203-3814 for a free consultation.

 Retaliation and Wrongful Termination Lawsuits